Welcome to the ultimate guide to IB Math IA topics!

 Strong Introduction

 A strong introduction is key to a successful math IA.
-The introduction should outline the topic and explain what your approach will be to analyzing and solving the problem.
+The introduction should outline the topic and explain your approach to analyzing and solving the problem.
 It should also include the purpose of the research and the main argument that you intend to make.

 Solid Research Methods